adamdjbrett/adamdjbrett-v3/content/info.md

 ---
 layout: layouts/info.njk
-title: "Information about Adam Dj Brett"
+title: "Information about Adam DJ Brett"
-description: "If you need to know about adam dj brett visit this page."
+description: "If you need to know about Adam DJ Brett visit this page."
-header: "HEY I’M A DEVELOPER.
-I’VE BEEN BORN AND RAISED IN THE WORLD, AND THAT’S ALSO WHERE I’M BASED.
-I’M CURRENTLY A FREE AGENT, EX-THIS, EX-THAT, EX-SUPER BIG NAME.
-WHEN I’M NOT CODING, WRITING OR CREATING, I EAT CEREALS.
-I HAVE A DOG, CHECK HER OUT @MYGOD."
+header: "HEY I’M A RELIGION SCHOLAR.
+I WORK FOR THE AMERICAN INDIAN LAW ALLIANCE AND ALSO ON THE DOCTRINE OF DISCOVERY PROJECT.
+WHEN I'M NOT TEACHING OR CODING I'M PLAYING DUNGEONS & DRAGONS OR WATCHING LACROSSE."
-image: "/img/demo/adjbcool.jpg"
+image: "/img/adam-dj-brett-sq-sm-min.jpg"
 folks:
  title: "I worked with these folks:"
  tech: